 where is kamiranzovu waterfalls located in rwanda

-Kamiranzovu waterfalls speed depend on the season, during rainy seasons can be intense especially if it is receiving about 2000 mile liters raindrops which occurs within 9 months yearly.
+Kamiranzovu waterfalls speeds depend on the season; during rainy seasons, they can be intense, especially if they are receiving about 2000 mile-liter raindrops, which occur within 9 months a year.
 This fall is the major water catchment within Nyungwe National Park.
 Adventuring at Kamiranzovu waterfall can be done at any time of the year.
-It only takes 4 to 5 hours’ drive approximately from Kigali city center and one and a half hours' walk from Uwinka, which is Nyungwe national park visitor’s center.
+It only takes 4 to 5 hours’ drive from Kigali city center and one and a half hours' walk from Uwinka, which is the Nyungwe National Park visitor’s center.

-Kamiranzovu waterfalls hiking requires travelers to be physically fit because it is very tiring to hike through the steep slopes with muddy trails, so hikers are advised to be in warm clothes, hiking boots, drinking water, energy-giving snacks, and walking sticks, which you can get from your lodge or visitor center.
-Visitors are also advised not to pick off flowers or plants that are eye-catching.
+Kamiranzovu waterfalls hiking requires travelers to be physically fit because it is very tiring to hike through the steep slopes with muddy trails, so hikers are advised to wear warm clothes, hiking boots, drinking water, energy-giving snacks, and walking sticks, which you can get from your lodge or visitor center.
+Visitors are also advised not to pick flowers or plants that are eye-catching.

-Nyungwe Forest National Park is one of Rwanda’s most gifted protected areas with diverse tourist attractions including over 1068 plant species, chimpanzees, 38 reptiles, black & white colobus monkeys, L’Hoests, Rwenzori monkeys, mona monkeys, grey-cheeked mangabeys,blue monkeys, and over 300 bird species for sights and sounds in this park, including Francolinus nobilis, blue Turaco, Archer’s robin Chat, Rwenzori apalis, black & white hornbill, tit parus fasciiventer, red-throated Alethe, Grauer’s rush warbler, purple breasted and blue-headed, yellow-black flycatcher, and Rwenzori turaco, among many others.
+Nyungwe Forest National Park is one of Rwanda’s most gifted protected areas with diverse tourist attractions, including over 1068 plant species, chimpanzees, 38 reptiles, black and white colobus monkeys, L’Hoests, Rwenzori monkeys, mona monkeys, grey-cheeked mangabeys,blue monkeys, and over 300 bird species for sights and sounds in this park, including Francolinus nobilis, blue Turaco, Archer’s Robin Chat, Rwenzori apalis, black and white hornbill, tit parus fasciiventer, red-throated Alethe, Grauer’s rush warbler, purple-headed, yellow-black flycatcher, and Rwenzori turaco, among many others.